joanayma/debian-apache-php/README.md

     - Adds bad php functions with php `disable_functions`.
 Defaults to: `exec,passthru,shell_exec,system,proc_open,popen,parse_ini_file,show_source` or uses `PHP_DISABLE_FUNCTIONS_LIST` to populate the list.
  - __PHP_SECURITY__: Adds security enhancements.
 Look for php `SECURITY_BY_DEFAULT` defitions.
  - __DISABLE_WP_XMLRPC__: Disable XMLRPC to wordpress on apache.
 Enabled by default.

+### Xdebug ###

+__NOT_FINISHED__

+Using `PHP_DEBUG` environment you can configure xdebug to initialize with some basic configuration.
+Next are the values for the environment variable:
+ - TRACE: Will output errors and stack traces for errors.
+ - PROFILE: Will generate reports on /tmp/php-xdebug-profiles/.
+ - REMOTE: (Not finished) Will generate a open remote connection on 9000 port.
+Use IDE like sublime text.

 Commands
 --------